Arris International: Sponsorships

 On August 19, 2014, Arris announced a sponsorship of NASCAR driver Carl Edwards.
 Edwards drove the No. 19 Toyota Camry in the Sprint Cup Series for Joe Gibbs Racing, while Daniel Suárez drove the Arris No. 18 in the NASCAR Xfinity Series, from 2015 to 2016 until Edwards left the sport in January 2017.
-Starting with the 2017 Daytona 500, Suárez replaced Edwards in the Arris-sponsored No.19 Camry for Joe Gibbs Racing.

-In 2019, Arris followed Suárez to Stewart-Haas Racing to sponsor the No. 41 Ford Mustang GT.
+In 2017, Arris and Joe Gibbs Racing renewed a multi-year sponsorship agreement.
+Arris sponsored Suárez in 22 races during the 2017 season.
+In 2019, Arris followed Suárez to Stewart–Haas Racing to sponsor the No. 41 Ford Mustang GT.

-In 2019, Arris announced a sponsorship of the Philadelphia Fusion, an e-sports team playing in the Overwatch League.
+In January 2019, Arris announced a sponsorship of the Philadelphia Fusion, an e-sports team playing in the Overwatch League.
+The contract was extended through the 2020 season.